gomorpheus/morpheus-docs/provisioning/blueprints/arm.rst

 ARM Blueprints
 --------------

-ARM template Blueprints provide a simple and repeatable way of deploying infrastructure-as-code to Azure Clouds.
+ARM Blueprints provide a simple and repeatable way of deploying infrastructure-as-code to Azure Clouds.
 Objects and properties are defined in a JSON file and are provisionable on-demand in *Provisioning > Apps*

 To create a new ARM Blueprint, navigate to Provisioning > Blueprints.
 Click :guilabel:`+ ADD`.